The best tips to keep your family cool this summer

 While lots of kids (and adults) may have been dreaming about hotel swimming pools or sandy beaches this summer, the best you might be able to do is get a paddling pool for your garden.
 Depending on the space and budget you have available, there are bigger pools which are closer to a small swimming pool!

-Having access to some water outside is a great way to cool down on a hot day.
+Having access to some water outside is a great way to cool down on a hot day at home this summer.
 All members of your family can enjoy it, and if you have pets, it’s also a great way to help keep them cool on hot days.

 Dogs with long or thick coats can really struggle during the summer, and a paddling pool with some shallow water can be a great place for them to cool down and relax.